Monica-Chamarthi/ConcreteStrengthPrediction/README.md

 # ConcreteStrengthPrediction
 * Concrete is the most important material in civil engineering.

-* concrete compressive strength is a highly nonlinear function of age and ingredients.
+* Concrete compressive strength is a highly nonlinear function of age and ingredients.
 These ingredients include cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, and fine aggregate.

 * The aim of this project is to predict the Compressive Strength of concrete using different machine learning algorithms and analyzing their performances